What is Open Defecation?

-Also, the situation is worsened by intestinal worm attacks passed through the human refuse.
+Also, the situation is worsened by intestinal worm attacks passed through human refuse.
 Altogether, these problems lead to stunted growth and weakened immune system that makes the child more susceptible to other diseases such as pneumonia and tuberculosis.

-Effects on the Environment
+Harmful Effects of Open Defecation on the Environment

-1. Contamination via microbes
+1. Contamination via Microbes

-At the same time, it can contribute to eutrophication or the formation of algal blooms that form disgusting scum on the surface of the water ways which disturb aquatic life underneath the water by preventing oxygen and light diffusion into the water.
+At the same time, it can contribute to eutrophication or the formation of algal blooms that form disgusting scum on the surface of the waterways, which disturb aquatic life underneath the water by preventing oxygen and light diffusion into the water.

-2. Visual and olfactory pollution
+2. Visual and Olfactory Pollution

-Heaps of human or just the sight of it cause eyesore and nauseate anyone who is close.
+Heaps of human feces or just the sight of it cause an eyesore and nauseate anyone who is close.
 The stink emanating from the refuse is also highly unappealing and pollutes the surrounding air.
 Such places also attract large swarms that make the area completely unattractive for the eye.

 For all those unfortunate to see the regions affected, it creates a sorry sight and reduces the dignity of all those living in the squalor of those regions.
 The smells augment the problem by disgusting those who live within the affected regions making life awful.

-Solutions of Open Defecation
+Effective Solutions to Open Defecation

-To solve this issue, it takes the action of individuals and even the intervention of the government to address the cultural, economic and social challenges in tandem.
+To solve this issue, it takes the action of individuals and even the intervention of the government to address the cultural, economic, and social challenges in tandem.

-1. Provision of toilets
+1. Provision of Toilets

 First, there is a need to ensure that there are enough toilets.
-Since these regions are usually very poor, it will take the efforts of the government as well as the good will of local organisations such as CBOs and NGOs to help fix the problem.
+Since these regions are usually very poor, it will take the efforts of the government as well as the goodwill of local organizations such as CBOs and NGOs to help fix the problem.

-2. Corrective civil education
+2. Corrective Civil Education

 Another platform that needs to be addressed is the negative cultural association that people have with toilets.
-The people should be informed and given civic education to enable them break away from their cultural beliefs on issues such as the fact that toilets are not supposed to be shared.
+The people should be informed and given civic education to enable them to break away from their cultural beliefs on issues such as the fact that toilets are not supposed to be shared.

 In other words, cultural norms and beliefs must be changed over time through education and awareness creation.
-With time, people can become informed and drop the beliefs or at least adjust and make concessions about the ones that are most destructive.
+With time, people can become informed and drop their beliefs or at least adjust and make concessions about the ones that are most destructive.